Account Management

 1. Fund — move assets to Proxy (Main → Proxy)

-In the Proxy home, press Fund.
+In the Main home, press Fund.

-Select tokens from your Main Account.
+Select tokens from your Main account.

 Enter the amounts (quick 50% / max buttons help).

-2. Shield — move assets back into Main Account (Proxy → Main)
+2. Shield — move assets back into Main account (Proxy → Main)

 On the Proxy home, tap Shield.